HilscherAutomation/netFIELD-App-Platform-Connector-how-to/README.md

 # netFIELD App Platform Connector

-The netFIELD Proxy is your datas entrance to the cloud.
+The netFIELD App Platform Connector is your datas entrance to the cloud.
 Manage which data is published to the cloud, subscribe to MQTT topics and update your device firmware.

 ## Before you start
 Before you start, make sure you have the following things: